sugarkube/sugarkube/docs/pseudo-install-kapps.md

 Describes how installing kapps works at a high level.

 ## Manifest loading
-* Load all manifests from either the `cluster default` or given on the CLI.
+* Load all manifests from either the `stack` or given on the CLI.

 ## Planning
 * Build a plan: